-Unlike Sativa, the THC effects of Indica are quite on the opposite end of the spectrum.
+Unlike Sativa, the THC effects of an Indica high are quite on the opposite end of the spectrum.
 It can best be described in one word; sedative.

 What better way to end your night then with a hit straight to the dome, allowing you to enjoy all the benefits of an exceptional Indica strain?

-Now we know what Sativa or Indica strains do, but how do we determine Hybrid effects in the body?
+Now we know what smoking indica and a Sativa strain will do, but how do we determine Hybrid effects in the body?

 Keep in mind the quality of an Indica or Sativa dominant strain, will greatly determine the effects of THC that you feel upon consumption.

-If it's an Indica dominant, you can expect to more heavily feel the relaxing effects, but you will also feel the uplifting awakening effects of the Sativa.
+If it's an Indica dominant, you can expect to more heavily feel the relaxing effects, but you will also feel the uplifting awakening effects of the Sativa high.

 If it's a Sativa dominant cannabis strain, then you can expect those effects to be reversed, with heavy sensations of a mind like productive high, while also getting the benefits of the sedative calming effects.
 Both work interchangeably, going back and forth between the sensations.

-Now if it's a 50/50 even distribution of both types of cannabis, you can expect to equally feel the effects from both strains, without one over powering the other.
+Now if it's a 50/50 even distribution of both types of cannabis, you can expect to equally feel the effects from both the Sativa high and Indica High, without one overpowering the other.